 TriMet provides bus, light rail and commuter rail transit services in the Portland, Oregon, metro area.
 We connect people with their community, while easing traffic congestion and reducing air pollution—making the Portland area a better place to live.
 More

-Riders: In March 2014, we're restoring 15-minute mid-day service on 10 Frequent Service bus lines.
+Riders: Starting March 3, 2014, we're adding 15-minute mid-day service on 10 Frequent Service bus lines.
 Learn more

 TriMet's Frequent Service bus lines run about every 15 minutes during the morning and afternoon rush hours on weekdays.
 MAX runs every 15 minutes or better most of the day, every day.
 (Service is less frequent in the early morning, mid-day and evening.)

 Frequent Service lines connect the regional hubs where many riders live and work.